utexas-bwi/spot/README.md

 # The SPOT Repository, as part of the SMADS Project

-This repository hosts Gazebo simulation files for the Boston Dynamics Spot, as well as the software interfaces that allow communication with Spot, via gRPC, ove ROS.
+This repository hosts Gazebo simulation files for the Boston Dynamics Spot, as well as the software interfaces that allow communication with Spot, via gRPC, over ROS.

 ## Installation
 Clone this repository into a catkinized workspace: